dimitryzub/serpapi-blog-posts-archive/Google/google_scholar/author_profile_results/javascript/profiles_results/google-scholar-profiles-results-scrape.md

-const searchString = "astronomy";                        // what we want to search const encodedString = encodeURI(searchString);          // what we want to search for in URI encoding const pagesLimit = 5;                                   // limit of pages for getting info
+const searchString = "astronomy";                        // what we want to search const encodedString = encodeURI(searchString);          // what we want to search for in URI encoding const pagesLimit = Infinity;                            // limit of pages for getting info

 const domain = `http://scholar.google.com`;